Electron-phonon coupling in correlated materials: insights from the Hubbard-Holstein model: Renormalization of correlation strength due to phonons

 \subsection{Frequency dependence of the self energy}

 Fig.~\ref{fig:high_omega_SE} plots the imaginary parts of the calculated self energies against $\omega^2$ over low-moderate frequency regime (left panel) and a broad frequency regime extending to energies greater than the half bandwidth $2t$ (right panel).
 Panel (a) shows that the $C$ coefficient is essentially $\lambda$-independent at approximately $C\approx1/5$, demonstrating that the electron-phonon interaction does not significantly impact the low-frequency electron-electron interactions.
-The low frequency limit of the real part of the self energy (SI Table 1) also shows negligible dependence on $\lambda$.
+The low frequency limit of the real part of the self energy (SM Table 1)~\cite{SI} also shows negligible dependence on $\lambda$.
 Separating the low-frequency slope into phonon and electron-electron parts via $\frac{\mathrm{dRe}\Sigma}{\mathrm{d}\omega}=-\tilde{\lambda}-\left[\frac{\mathrm{dRe}\Sigma}{\mathrm{d}\omega}\right]_{\rm ee}$ with $\tilde{\lambda}$ taken from Fig.~\ref{fig:renorm_lambda}, we find the remaining value of -$\left[\mathrm{dRe}\Sigma/\mathrm{d}\omega \right]_{\rm ee}$ is $\lambda$-independent with the exception of very high $\lambda$.
 In other words, the electron mass enhancement and scattering rate that define the low-frequency behavior of the correlated Fermi liquid state are only very weakly affected by the electron-phonon coupling.

 However, from panel ($b$) we see that the higher frequency scattering rate ($\omega\gtrsim 2t$) is noticeably affected.
 We note that the analytical continuation methods used are less reliable in this range, but the magnitude and systematic dependence of the effects on the electron-phonon coupling strength suggests that the dependence may be qualitatively correct.
-Additionally, calculations of $A(\omega) = \frac{-\mathrm{Im}G(\omega)}{\pi}$ presented in the SI show that changes in $A(\omega)$ alone are too small to explain this high-frequency trend.
+Additionally, calculations of $A(\omega) = \frac{-\mathrm{Im}G(\omega)}{\pi}$ presented in the SM~\cite{SI} show that changes in $A(\omega)$ alone are too small to explain this high-frequency trend.
 This suggests the extra scattering provided by the electron-phonon effects broadens the band edge and yields an extra decay channel at high frequencies.
+This is in agreement with the findings of Ref.~\cite{sangiovanni_electron-phonon_2005}; that phonon effects which cannot be described by a rescaling of electron-phonon or electron-electron effects can appear in the high frequency features of the self energy.